jacksonllee/BP-truncation/readme.md

 By [Mike Pham](http://www.mikettpham.com/) and [Jackson Lee](http://jacksonllee.com/)

-A full paper is currently being prepared, which is a substantically expanded and revised version of the brief write-up as a
+A full paper is currently being prepared, which is a substantially expanded and revised version of the brief write-up as a
 [technical report (TR-2014-15, UChicago Computer Science)](https://newtraell.cs.uchicago.edu/research/publications/techreports/TR-2014-15).